William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 ## Multiple Key Exchanges

 [RFC9370] defines the use of multiple key exchange methods for the purpose of IKE SA and Child SA establishment in IKEv2.
-If multiple exchange methods are used for an SA, then optimized rekey of this SA MUST use the same key exchange methods.
-It means that the CREATE_CHILD_SA will be followed by some IKE_FOLLOWUP_KE exchanges and the numbrer of these exchanges will be determined by the number of additional key exchange methods used for the SA being rekeyed.
+If multiple key exchange methods are used for an SA, then optimized rekey of this SA MUST use the same key exchange methods.
+It means that the CREATE_CHILD_SA will be followed by some IKE_FOLLOWUP_KE exchanges and the number of these exchanges will be determined by the number of additional key exchange methods used for the SA being rekeyed.

 ## IKE Session Resumption